t4d-gmbh/ci-cd-workflows/source/content/embrace_automation/feature_branch_automated.md

 {% if slide %}- **{% else %}#### {% endif %}Test an anticipated merge commit{% if slide %}**{% endif %}
 {% if page %}

-When a Merge/Pull Request is no longer a draft, you can run an automation script that performs a merge (without committing it) of the feature branch, tests an reports the results.
+When a Merge/Pull Request is no longer a draft, you can run an automation script that performs a merge (without committing it) of the feature branch, tests and reports the results.

 This ensures that the merged code passes all tests before final integration.
 Allow merging only if this test succeeds.